-Instead of giving haircuts, Drybar's services are limited to blow drying and styling.
-To give customers some variety, the salon offers a few hair styling options.
-What sets Drybar apart is it's "based on the simple concept of focusing on one thing and being the best at it: Blowouts."
+Instead of giving haircuts, Drybar's services are limited to blow-drying and styling.
+To give customers some variety, the salon offers a few hair-styling options.
+What sets Drybar apart is this: "[We’re] based on the simple concept of focusing on one thing and being the best at it: Blowouts."

-4. A workout studio that only offers indoor cycling classes (SoulCycle)
+4. SoulCycle: A workout studio that only offers indoor cycling classes.

-SoulCycle is a 45-minute indoor cycling class that sets itself apart from competitors by only offering a specialized spin class.
-It also stands out from other fitness studios due to the community of dedicated cyclers who spend hours working out and connecting with one another each week.
+SoulCycle is a 45-minute indoor cycling class that sets itself apart from competitors by only offering one specialized spin class.
+Other fitness studios don’t compare to the community of dedicated cyclers who spend hours working out and connecting with one another each week.

-5. A clothing store that sells men's accessories (Ties.com)
+5. Ties.com: A clothing store that sells men's accessories.

-In the broader market of menswear, Ties.com stands out by only selling accessories like ties, socks, pocket squares, etc. Since their products make up a small portion of the menswear industry, they stand out from the competition by creating unique, high-quality accessories.
+In the broader market of menswear, Ties.com stands out by only selling accessories like ties, socks, pocket squares, and wallets.
+Since their products make up a small portion of the menswear industry, they stand out from the competition by creating unique, high-quality accessories.

 By specializing your products and services in a narrow market, you’ll better utilize your resources, produce products faster, and develop a loyal customer base who can champion your brand to the mass market.
 Selling to a niche market can be a short or long-term strategy — the key is finding your audience and tailoring everything you do just for them.